-RAPID PROTOTYPING SHOP
+RAPID PROTOTYPING CAPABILITY

-THE RAPID PROTOTYPING SHOP has a wide variety of machining tools including CNC Bridgeports, a CNC lathe, a 3D scanner and 3D printer to fabricate antennas, targetmounting fixtures, and other mechanical pieces necessary to aid and assist in any testing in the facility.
+RAPID PROTOTYPING CAPABILITIES are provided at the RFSTF in an on-site fabrication facility that offers a wide variety of machining tools, including CNC Bridgeports, a CNC lathe, a 3D scanner, and a 3D printer, to fabricate antennas, target-mounting fixtures, and other mechanical pieces necessary to assist in any testing in the facility.
 The shop also has drill presses, grinders, and many hand tools.
-There is a high-bay area with overhead crane and benches, allowing for a wide range of mechanical work to be performed on larger devices and systems.
+A high-bay area with an overhead crane and benches allows for a wide range of mechanical work to be performed on larger devices and systems.

-Shop personnel are well versed in SolidWorks and other CAD design programs used to design complex mechanical assemblies as well as generating files for the CNC equipment.
+Shop personnel are well versed in SolidWorks and other CAD design programs used to design complex mechanical assemblies and generate files for the CNC equipment.
 Welding is also available for several materials, including aluminum and stainless steel.